wp-plugins/wp-issues-crm/readme.txt

 == Changelog ==
+= 2.2.4 =
+* Add responsive CSS to support small screens (<960px) for most used functions -- issue/constituent add/search/update and also trends and search log
+* Hide upload, storage, field and option management on small screen devices (<960px) -- complexity not amenable to small screens; also greater security risks to allow these functions on mobile devices
+* Other CSS tweaks for useability
 = 2.2.3 =
 * Move required check for email_address and phone_number from validation stage to final upload stage to allow files missing data on some records to be uploaded in a single pass
 * Allow update of readonly custom fields on upload